legalpageorg/legalpage/README.md

 * Give your customer full transparency on updates.

 ## How?
-Follow these steps to add a legal page to your project.
+Follow these steps to create your legal page.

 ### 1. Fork this repository
 https://github.com/legalpageorg/legalpage